alvarsedano/pfSense-Certificate-Viewer/README.md

 Last change 2019/09/13: The OPNSense decrypt header is used to call openssl.

-Thanks to [pippin](https://forum.netgate.com/user/pippin) for show me the links to the pfSense docummented issue:
+Thanks to [pippin](https://forum.netgate.com/user/pippin) for showing me the links to the pfSense docummented issue:

 https://redmine.pfsense.org/issues/3694